Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

 ## Level 6: Aspect of the Primordials

-You gain the aspect of Antares’ primordial Paths, you can either choose from the list below or choose the one from the options of the original Totem Warrior 6th-level feature.
+You gain the aspect of Antares' primordial Paths, you can either choose from the list below or choose the one from the options of the original Totem Warrior 6th-level feature.

 - **The Fool**
 You gain Proficiency in three skills of your choice.